shyamodule/python-web-crawler/README.md

  - pymongo 3.11.0 module for interacting with mongoDB
  - concurrent.futures module for multithreading

 This webcrawler uses MongoDB database.
- The link which is crawled will save a copy of its html-source with a random all the links are inserted in following form:
+The link which is crawled will save a copy of its html-source with a random name All the links are inserted in following form:

 post = {
             'link': final_link,
             'source_link': curr_url,
             'is_crawled': False,